zongruxie4/component-library/README.md

 See `benchmark_v2_template.yaml` in the git repo for an example.

 Besides the `--config` argument, terratorch-iterate also has two other arguments:
-* if users type `--hpo` terratorch-iterate will optimize hyperparameters.
+* if users include `--hpo` argument, then terratorch-iterate will optimize hyperparameters.
 Otherwise, it will rerun best experiment
-* if users type `--repeat` terratorch-iterate will repeat the best experiment.
+* if users include `--repeat` argument, then terratorch-iterate will repeat the best experiment.
 Otherwise, terratorch-iterate will not rerun any experiment

 If users want to optimize hyperparameters:
 ```shell